MoeweX/java-sdk/examples/experiments/README.md

 # Experiment Overview

-With this experiment we want to identify whether having many reminders slows down reminder creation/execution, and what measures helps to reduce negative effects.
+With this experiment we want to identify whether having many reminders slows down reminder creation/execution, and how partitoining helps to reduce negative effects.
 We do not benchmark how many actors can be actively processing / being reminded at the same time; this would be pointless as this just benchmarks this computer for this purpose.

 ## Actor scalability (exp1)